-- 1. Postgraduate courses: - The 6th training course in Remote Sensing and Geographical Information Systems, October 2008; - The 3rd training course in Space Meteorology and Global Climate, December 2008; - The 7th training course in Remote Sensing and Geographical Information Systems, October 2009. - 2.
-Workshops: - Workshop on Global Navigation Satellite System (GNSS) in collaboration with the International Committee on Global Navigation Satellite Systems (ICG) and the UN-OOSA, October 2008; - Short training workshop on Radar Remote Sensing and its Applications, June 2008. - 3.
-Other initiatives: - To build up a data-base of experts in space technology and related specialized areas among member countries.
-The goal of this initiative is the identification, validation and the reinforcement of competences in the space application field in the African region;
+- 1. Postgraduate courses: - The sixth training course in Remote Sensing and Geographical Information Systems, October 2008; - The third training course in Space Meteorology and Global Climate, December 2008; - The seventh training course in Remote Sensing and Geographical Information Systems, October 2009. - 2.
+Workshops: - International Workshop on "Space-based Disaster Managemant and Emergency Response in Africa", November 2008. - Short training on Global Navigation Satellite System (GNSS) in collaboration with the International Committee on Global Navigation Satellite Systems (ICG) and the UN-OOSA, June 2009; - Short training workshop on Radar Remote Sensing and its Applications, June 2009.

-- To set-up a unit of documentation/library.
+- 3. Other initiatives: - To build up a database of experts in space technology and related specialized areas among member countries.
+The goal of this initiative is the identification, validation and the reinforcement of competences in the space application field in the African region; - To set up a unit of documentation/library.
 A data bank of remote sensing images, weather and cartographic data will be made available in order to allow the trainees access to necessary information to develop research projects in their nations; - To develop and implement the web portal of the Centre; - To have a fully operational Advisory Committee, with its main task to evaluate each of the concluded postgraduate courses.